-'''

 grep coffee sneakers.txt | lpr

-'''

-This command behaves similar to the command ls -al /etc | more, which you may have used in Chapter 13, You Are Here to list the contents of the /etc directory then send the results through the more command for viewing on the screen.
+This command behaves similarly to the command ls -al /etc | more.
+You may have used that command in Chapter 15, You Are Here to list the contents of the /etc directory then send the results through the more command for viewing on the screen.